romulo-martins/romulo-martins/README.md

-- 👋 Hi, I’m @romulo-martins
+- 👋 Hi folks, I’m @romulo-martins
 - 👀 My mainly interests are Ruby, Elixir and Clojure programming languages.
 I like a little bit of JavaScript and Python too.
 - 🌱 I’m currently learning Clojure and Flutter/Dart.
 I want to learn some Rust soon.
 - 📫 How to reach me: